 Breastfeeding is a beautiful experience that will benefit you and your baby for a lifetime.
 From the moment your baby is born your adventure with your new baby begins.
 You will feel a deep love for your baby that breastfeeding will strengthen each and every day.
 What a remarkable feeling to be able to provide all of the nourishment your baby needs for the first 6 months of his or her life.
-And it does not end at 6 months.
+Furthermore, breastfeeding does not end at 6 months.
 Your baby can benefit from your breastmilk until 2 years of age and beyond.

 Deciding to Breastfeed